The Anderson Platoon: Background

 In summer 1966, France Soir news magazine director and French public channel ORTF producer Pierre Lazareff proposed that war reporter and director Pierre Schoendoerffer complete the "unachieved" war documentary Schoendoerffer began in 1954.

 Back in May 1954, Schoendoerffer was covering the First Indochina War for the French army's cinematographic service SCA.
 At the siege of Dien Bien Phu, he filmed the battle between the French Union forces and the Viet Minh, but his reels were captured when he surrendered to the enemy.

 After French forces departed from Vietnam in 1956, the United States increased their support for the south, culminating in full scale military intervention and the Vietnam War.

 Arguing that "the war was the same, the French only switching with the Americans", Lazareff convinced the French veteran to return to Vietnam as a kind of second chance to complete his war documentary.

 Premise

-The French war cameraman and First Indochina War veteran Schoendoerffer (38), already famous for his celebrated masterpiece The 317th Platoon (1965), returns to Vietnam.
+The French war cameraman and First Indochina War veteran Piere Schoendoerffer (38), already famous for his celebrated masterpiece The 317th Platoon (1965), returned to Vietnam.

-On 1 August 1965, the 1st Cavalry Division (United States) is sent to South Vietnam.
-The following year in September, Schoendoerffer joins it and follows a 33-man platoon of GIs led by Black West Pointer Lieutenant Joseph B. Anderson (24) until October 1966.
+The documentary follows a 33-man platoon led by 24 year old Lieutenant Joseph B. Anderson, who is a graduate of West Point.
+Lieutenant Anderson's platoon is part of Bravo Company of the US Army's 1st Cavalry Division, which is participating in Operation Irving, which lasted from September to October 1966.
+As part of this mission, B Company, which was previously assigned to guard a firebase, was to find and destroy caches of Viet Cong supplies within the region of Bồng Sơn in Bình Định Province, South Vietnam.

 Reception

-Anderson Platoon was screened in more than 20 countries and won several prizes, including an Oscar on April 10, 1968, at the Santa Monica Civic Auditorium.
+The Anderson Platoon was screened in more than 20 countries and won several prizes, including an Oscar for Best Documentary Feature Film on April 10, 1968, at the Santa Monica Civic Auditorium.